-(A) Family Psychotherapy is a face-to-face psychotherapeutic interaction between a LBHP or an AOD and the member's family, guardian, and/or support system.
+(A) Family Psychotherapy is a face-to-face psychotherapeutic interaction between a LBHP or an AODTP and the member's family, guardian, and/or support system.
 It is typically inclusive of the identified member, but may be performed if indicated without the member's presence.
 When the member is an adult, his/her permission must be obtained in writing.
-Familv psychotherapy must be provided for the direct benefit of the SoonerCare member to assist him/her in achieving his/her established treatment goals and objectives and it must take place in a confidential setting.
+Family psychotherapy must will be provided for the direct benefit of the SoonerCare member to assist him/her in achieving his/her established treatment goals and objectives and it must take place in a confidential setting.
 This service may include the Evidence Based Practice titled Family Psychoeducation.

 (B) The length of a Family Psychotherapy session is one hour to one and one-half hour.
-No more than two sessions of Family Psychotherapy are allowed per day.
+No more than two sessions A maximum of three units of Family Psychotherapy are allowed per day per member/family.
 This is also the maximum per family unit (unless prior authorization is given by OHCA or its designated agent).
 Partial units are acceptable when the whole unit of time/service is not utilized.
-Family Psychotherapy must be provided by a LBHP when treatment is for a mental illness and by an AODTP when treatment is for an alcohol or other drug disorder.
+Family Psychotherapy must will be provided by a LBHP when treatment is for a mental illness and by an AODTP when treatment is for an alcohol or other drug disorder.